keyboardMFDoom/hpc_esc_401_solutions/exercise_session_05/README.md

 	*ompnp1: just to see if it works without the #pragma put into place *omp1: #pragma put in place and run on 1 thread *omp4: #pragma put in place and run on 4 threads

+## Exercise 3 ##
+not finished but it showed the same output if I put #pragma before both loops.
+Probably shouldve run it more often to really confirm this statement.